CHAPTER 71

 (A) A "parade" means any march or procession consisting of people, animals, vehicles or combinations thereof, except funeral processions, upon any public street, sidewalk or alley, which affects the ordinary use of said public right(s)-of-way.

-(B) Unless waived by the Police Chief as provided in subsection (D) of this section, no person shall organize or participate in a parade without first obtaining a parade permit.
-The parade permit application shall be submitted at least 30 days in advance and includes:
+(E) Permit requirement.
+No person shall organize or participate in a parade without first obtaining a parade permit.
+The parade permit application shall be submitted at least 30 days in advance if using a designated parade route and at least 45 days in advance if requesting a nondesignated parade route and includes:

 (1) The name and address of the person and organization, if any, responsible for the proposed parade.